-NYSG GOAL C1: Vulnerable and at-risk coastal communities are aware of changing conditions and risks and become resilient to extreme events, coastal hazards, economic disruptions, and/or other threats to community and individual well-being.
+NYSG GOAL C1: Vulnerable and at-risk coastal communities are aware of and can plan and prepare for changing conditions and risks and become resilient to extreme events, coastal hazards, economic disruptions, and/or other threats to community and individual well-being.

-- ACTION: Develop innovative tools to increase the public's awareness of changing environmental conditions and coastal hazards and the potential impacts individuals, their communities, economies and ecosystems may encounter. - OUTCOME: Members of the community, including the underserved, are aware of and understand the implications to themselves and their communities of changing environmental conditions and coastal hazards, and are prepared to respond safely, and adapt. - OUTCOME: Existing and innovative training programs improve community leaders' understanding of changing conditions in their communities and they implement adaptive strategies. - ACTION: Increase the resilience of businesses to impending changes in the coastal environment and the coastal economy, these businesses adopting business models and business practices that emphasize diversification, flexibility, innovation and the sustainable use of natural resources. - OUTCOME: Businesses in coastal communities are aware of and understand changing coastal conditions, including coastal hazards, and the implications these have for their operations, economic performance, and their broader impacts the community of which they are a part. - OUTCOME: Coastal business have access to and use science-based information and tools to develop and implement business practices that reduce their environmental footprint and increase their resilience to coastal change and uncertainty. - ACTION: Increase the resilience of coastal businesses, communities, landowners and those who recreate in and along coastal waters to the threats from coastal hazards and extreme weather. - OUTCOME: Those who work or play on our coastal waters understand proper procedures and techniques related to boating safety. - OUTCOME: Property owners and towns understand options for protecting property from coastal hazards and storms.
+- ACTION: Develop and provide training on innovative tools to increase the public's awareness of changing environmental conditions and coastal hazards and the potential impacts individuals, their communities, economies and ecosystems may encounter.
+This includes activities related to offshore renewable energy development. - OUTCOME: Members of the community, including the underserved, are aware of and understand the implications to themselves and their communities of changing environmental conditions and coastal hazards, and are prepared to respond safely, and adapt. - OUTCOME: Members of the community have access to the technology and tools to plan and prepare for coastal resilience and that will improve decision-support abilities. - OUTCOME: Existing and innovative training programs improve community leaders' understanding of changing conditions in their communities and they implement adaptive strategies. - ACTION: Increase the resilience of businesses to impending changes in the coastal environment and the coastal economy, by assisting them in adopting business models and business practices that emphasize diversification, flexibility, innovation and the sustainable use of natural resources through access to science-based information and tools.

-- OUTCOME: Homeowners are aware of and understand how to use the messages, products and tools available to protect themselves from coastal hazards and extreme weather. - ACTION: Create pathways to transfer knowledge about traditional, social, recreation, and commercial uses of natural resources that define New York's coastal heritage. - OUTCOME: Increased public awareness about New York's historical and traditional roles and dependency on coastal resources. - OUTCOME: Incremental change in minority and underrepresented groups in coastal tourism and recreation
+- OUTCOME: Businesses in coastal communities are aware of and understand changing coastal conditions, including coastal hazards, and the implications these have for their operations, economic performance, and their broader impacts the community of which they are a part. - OUTCOME: Coastal business have access to and use science-based information and tools to develop and implement business practices that reduce their environmental footprint and increase their resilience to coastal change and uncertainty. - ACTION: Provide coastal businesses, communities, landowners and those who recreate in and along coastal waters with the knowledge, tools, and training needed to increase their resilience to the threats from coastal hazards and extreme weather. - OUTCOME: Those who work or play on our coastal waters understand proper procedures and techniques related to boating safety. - OUTCOME: Property owners and towns understand options for protecting property and reducing risk from coastal hazards and storms. - OUTCOME: Homeowners are aware of and understand how to use the messages, products and tools available to protect themselves from coastal hazards and extreme weather. - ACTION: Create pathways to transfer knowledge about traditional, social, recreation, and commercial uses of natural resources that define New York's coastal heritage. (e.g. proposed Lake Ontario National Marine Sanctuary designation). - OUTCOME: Increased public awareness about New York's historical and traditional roles and dependency on coastal resources. - OUTCOME: Incremental change in minority and underrepresented groups in coastal tourism and recreation